Listen to this article now

 These attributes make vegan leather great for fashion, as it is easier to work with.

-However, compared to leather and natural vegan leather, the synthetic (faux) leather tends to wear out unattractively.
+Compared to leather and vegan leather, the synthetic version (faux-leather) wears out unattractively.

 Vegan Leather Durability